kijanawoodard/Blog/src/Blog.Web/Content/posts/seeking-density-in-architectural-abstractions.markdown

+---
+title: Seeking Density in Architectural Abstractions
+published: February 14, 2012
+tags:
+---

-﻿I've found myself making mental leaps about coding more quickly by cross pollinating the input data.
+I've found myself making mental leaps about coding more quickly by cross pollinating the input data.

 Take architectural abstractions.
 They've always grated on me.
 The better I got at writing code, the more I thought they were a waste of time...most of the time.